The Ultimate Italy Bucket List: 50+ Amazing Things To Do In Italy

-Visiting the Vatican and seeing the Vatican Museum should definitely be on the bucket list of anyone visiting Italy.
+On every Italy bucket list is a visiting to the Vatican City!
 To make it a memorable and enjoyable experience, follow these tips from the insiders.

 Take public transit or walk to Vatican City.
 Driving in Rome is not for the faint of heart, and taking public transit is easy and inexpensive.
 Use Google Maps to easily find your way.

 Line-ups to enter Vatican City are always long and standing in the heat outside is no fun.
 Book one of the early-entry tours and get in before the crowds do.
 Some tours are permitted in as early as 90 minutes before the public so you’re able to enjoy the beautiful ceiling of Sistine Chapel without being jostled by crowds.
 If you can’t book an early-entry tour, visit from Tuesday to Friday or during the off-season to avoid the worst crowds.

 The Vatican Museum is ENORMOUS and has some of the most spectacular art and antiquities in the world.
 It pays to pace yourself and not try to see everything.
 Don’t miss the Sistine Chapel of course!
 Make sure you pay attention to the posted rules and stay quiet in the chapel – the attendants will shush you if you’re too loud!